JanssenProject/home/development.md

 # Setting up Janssen development environment
 ## Overview

-This article endeavours to provide a generic guide for setting up environment that enables compiling and testing various Janssen components.
-In this guide, we will setup Janssen server for development, we will see how to build and run test for one of the Janssen component which is Janssen auth server.
+This is a generic guide for setting up environment that enables compilation and testing of Janssen components.
+In this guide, we will setup Janssen server for development, and we will see how to build and run test for one of the Janssen component which is Janssen auth server.

 Janssen supports diferent version of Linux distros.
 It's possible to install it into VM, LXC container, etc. For this guide, we will use Ubuntu 20.4.